-Our Values are common to each of the business units that form the CSL Group (Group Values).
+CSL's Values, which are set out on page 1 of this document are common to each of the business units that form the CSL Group (Group Values).
 The Group Values serve as the foundation for everyday decision-making.

-A detailed description of the Group Values is available on CSL.com (We are CSL) and in the Code of Responsible Business Practice.
+A detailed description of the Group Values is available on csl.com/we-are-csl/corporate-governance and in the Code of Responsible Business Practice.